How to Write the Dartmouth College Essays 2024-2025

 Since Dartmouth is one of the most competitive schools in the country, you want to be sure your essays will help your application truly shine.
 In this post, we’ll break down each prompt, and discuss how to write an excellent response.

-Read these Dartmouth essay examples to inspire your writing.
+Read these Dartmouth essay examples written by real students to inspire your writing!

 Dartmouth College Supplemental Essay Prompts

-Prompt 1: Dartmouth celebrates the ways in which its profound sense of place informs its profound sense of purpose.
-As you seek admission to Dartmouth’s Class of 2028, what aspects of the College’s academic program, community, and/or campus environment attract your interest?
-In short, why Dartmouth?
+Prompt 1: As you seek admission to Dartmouth’s Class of 2029, what aspects of the college’s academic program, community, and/or campus environment attract your interest?
+How is Dartmouth a good fit for you?
 (100 words)

 Prompt 2: Required of all applicants, please respond to one of the following prompts in 250 words or fewer: